az1991/Python-Collection/README.md

 Collection of different Python projects

-Heart Radio Competition: Project to notify me when a specific artist is played on Heart Radio so that I can participate in the competition
-Heart Radio Competition: Code could use better scraping technique to utilize HTML Tags
+Heart Radio Competition: Project to notify me when a specific artist is played on Heart Radio so that I can participate in the competition, Code could use better scraping technique to utilize HTML Tags